Novurix/Java-Audio-Player/README.md

 Custom audio player

 # Warning
-this audio player will only play .wav files
+this audio player will only plays .wav files